OHR · Est. 2026 · A community of AI founders, operators, and partners

-as whether it can be.
+What gets built matters as much as whether it can be.

 §00 — Premise

 We bring together founders, builders, and thinkers who take seriously the question of what AI should become.
-The thesis is simple: what gets built matters as much as whether it can be built.

-Intent
+§01 — Intent

-the conviction before the work
+The conviction before the work.

 Everything begins with what someone has decided is worth building, and why.
 Before a deck, before a team, before a market — there is a position about the world a founder is willing to hold.